-Today, these video feeds are being pulled into both the Jakarta and Seattle ECC where scientists are standing watch, waiting to provide input and information about the seafloor and habitats being explored by the Little Hercules ROV.
-Scientists in both locations watch as the ROV is deployed over the side of the ship and begins its descent through deep-water to an area near the crest of the Kawio Barat volcano.
+Today, these video feeds are being pulled into both the Jakarta and Seattle ECCs, where scientists are standing watch, waiting to provide input and information about the seafloor and habitats being explored by the Little Hercules ROV.
+Scientists in both locations watch as the ROV is deployed over the side of the ship and begins its descent through deep water to an area near the crest of the Kawio Barat volcano.
 Shortly after deployment, a daily meeting between participants in all three locations to review the current dive plan and discuss plans for the following day begins.

 The entire slope along our track is covered by dark volcaniclastic sediments, fine bits of pulverized rock produced by explosive lava eruption higher up the slope.
 The surface of the sediments is often covered by bright white or orange coatings produced when warm fluids percolate up through the sand-like sediments and encounter cold seawater.
 The iron and sulfur carried by the warm fluids produce orange or yellow-white coatings that stand out vividly against the dark background.
 In some places, we see rocky outcrops standing above the sediments, and many of the rocks are brightly colored from hydrothermal alteration.

 None of the areas that we see along the ascending transect, however, are actual, active hydrothermal flow.
 They are signs of potentially very recent warm conditions, but nothing we see on the western slope can produce the intense hydrothermal plumes we detected in recent days with the CTD.